aws/sagemaker-training-toolkit/TRAINING_IN_DETAIL.rst

    :alt: framework containers training workflow

-The subsections below will detail the integration between the SageMaker Python SDK and SageMaker Containers and how to create a framework container.
+The subsections below will detail the integration between the SageMaker Python SDK and SageMaker Training Toolkit and how to create a framework container.

 .. _header-n819:

-Integration between the SageMaker Python SDK and SageMaker Containers
+Integration between the SageMaker Python SDK and SageMaker Training Toolkit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When the SageMaker Python SDK is used to create a training job with a